 Discover Nusa Penida.
-A part of Bali often overlooked by visitors due to the mainland having so many things to do there but this is the Hidden Gem!
+A part of Bali often overlooked by visitors due to the mainland having such a wide variety of things to do there but this is the Hidden Gem!

 Dramatic image of Batu Atuh (Father Rock)

-Nusa Penida island is a part of Bali which is often overlooked by visitors to this region of Indonesia mainly due to the copious amounts of things to do on the main island of Bali itself and the lack of real infrastructure.
+Nusa Penida island is a part of Bali which is often overlooked by visitors to this region of Indonesia and a lack of real infrastructure has exaggerated this but things are slowly changing, for better or worse!
 Nusa Penida though is a beautifully untouched and undeveloped island off the coast of Bali which is actually Balinese being a part of Klungkung regency and was once used as a penal colony during the Klungkung dynasty.
 Very similar to Alcatraz in the USA and the Andaman Islands of India it was used to incarcerate political prisoners and criminals.

 View entering the ferry terminal at Buyuk (Sampalan) on Nusa Penida

 Nusa Penida covers an area of around 200 square kilometres making it much larger than its more popular and better known neighbouring islands of Nusa Lembongan and Nusa Ceningan.
 The reason for this is the lack of tourist infrastructure which tends to put people off but for those more adventurous types who do put themselves out to visit this hidden gem they will be extremely well rewarded.

 Map of Nusa Penida (Source_Wikipedia)